Sep 05, 2022

 - Pick and set up your referral program software.

 - Promote the referral program to your marketing channels.

 Consider offering a tiered reward system or holding a referral contest to make the program more attractive.
 Other alternatives are partnering with like-minded businesses or giving a free course to customers.

 This section will answer three common questions about building your own referral program.

 What Is the Difference Between Referral vs. Affiliate?

 Referral programs reward customers for inviting their friends to purchase products or services.
-Meanwhile, affiliate marketing programs compensate third-party advocates, like influencers and bloggers, to recommend brands.
+Affiliate marketing programs, on the other hand, compensate third-party advocates, like influencers and bloggers, to recommend brands.

 When Should I Start a Referral Program?

 Most businesses launch referral programs when they have built a loyal customer base.
-However, a referral program is also helpful to generate buzz during the pre-launch.
+A referral program is also helpful to generate buzz during the pre-launch as a marketing tool.

 How Much Should I Pay For Customer Referrals?